Florence Court: Eel house bridge

 The Eel house is a single-arched 18th-century bridge crossing the Larganess river, located at the southwest corner of the pleasure garden.
 The bridge passes close to two small fords which slow the river at this point.
 Eel was formerly abundant in the Larganess and traps were set across the river here as it was an optimal place to catch them.
 The resulting catch was stored in the room behind the opening to the left of the arch.

 Forge

 Behind the cattle yard is a preserved 18th century forge still used occasionally for demonstrations.

 Tilery

-In the 1850s the 3rd Earl set up Florencecourt Tilery to provide local employment, utilising rich clay deposits in the vicinity of the Arney River.
-The works were located approximately two miles northeast of the estate and remained open until the deposits were worked out in the early 20th-century.
+In the 1850s William Cole, 3rd Earl of Enniskillen set up Florencecourt Tilery to provide local employment, utilising rich clay deposits in the vicinity of the Arney River.
+The works were located approximately two miles northeast of the estate and remained open until the deposits were worked out in the early 20th century.
 The principal items manufactured were bricks, water pipes, roof tiles and hollow insulated floor tiles, similar to Roman hypocaust tiles.
 The floor tiles were commonly used in the kitchens of dwellings in surrounding areas, whilst the roof tiles appear to have been used only for outbuildings.
 The use of these materials is a distinctive feature of the vernacular architecture of southwest Fermanagh, otherwise rare and possibly unique in Irish vernacular architecture of the period.